-A supervisory organisation (SO) is responsible for ensuring compliance by portfolio managers and trustees with licensing requirements.
+A supervisory organisation (SO) is responsible for ensuring portfolio managers and trustees comply with licensing requirements.
 The SO is licensed and supervised by FINMA.
 Portfolio managers or trustees within domestic group companies are exempt from this rule, as they can be exclusively supervised by FINMA within its group supervision role once they have obtained their licence.

 The statutory licensing requirements must be complied with at all times.
 Licensed portfolio managers and trustees must report any change in circumstances that affects their FINMA licence.
 There are two different types of changes.

 In the case of significant changes, prior approval from FINMA is required.
 Significant changes include: